-Topics and series.
-This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Churches & Religion • War, US Civil • Women.
-In addition, it is included in the Harriet Tubman, the Maryland Civil War Trails, and the Quakerism series lists.
-A significant historical year for this entry is 1861.
+Topics.
+This historical marker is listed in these topic lists: Churches & Religion • Settlements & Settlers.
+A significant historical year for this entry is 1846.

 Location.
-38° 42.081′ N, 75° 53.837′ W. Marker is in Preston, Maryland, in Caroline County.
-Marker is on Linchester Road, 0.1 miles north of Maryland Route 331, on the right when traveling south.
+38° 42.716′ N, 75° 54.49′ W. Marker is in Preston, Maryland, in Caroline County.
+Marker is at the intersection of Main Street (Maryland Route 331) and Maple Street, on the right when traveling south on Main Street.
 Touch for map.
 Marker is in this post office area: Preston MD 21655, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Linchester Mill (a few steps from this marker); Linchester Linchester Mill (within shouting distance of this marker); Leverton House (approx. half a mile away); Freedom (approx. 0.6 miles away); Preston (approx. 0.9 miles away); Site of Frazier’s Chapel (approx. one mile away); Mt.
-Pleasant Cemetery (approx. 2 miles away).
+Site of Frazier’s Chapel (about 500 feet away, measured in a direct line); Linchester Mill (approx. 0.9 miles away); The Underground Railroad (approx. 0.9 miles away); Linchester (approx. 0.9 miles away); a different marker also named Linchester Mill Leverton House (approx. 1.1 miles away); Mt.
+Pleasant Cemetery (approx. 1.1 miles away); Mt.
+Pleasant M. E. Church (approx. 1.1 miles away).
 Touch for a list and map of all markers in Preston.

 Credits.
-This page was last revised on November 22, 2019.
+This page was last revised on March 7, 2022.
 It was originally submitted on November 6, 2007, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 3,227 times since then and 31 times this year.
-Last updated on February 15, 2008, by Christopher Busta-Peck of Shaker Heights, Ohio.
-Photos: 1, 2, 3, 4. submitted on November 6, 2007, by Bill Pfingsten of Bel Air, Maryland. • Craig Swain was the editor who published this page.
+This page has been viewed 1,357 times since then and 6 times this year.
+Photo 1. submitted on November 6, 2007, by Bill Pfingsten of Bel Air, Maryland.